 The city encapsulates the island’s melting pot of cultures – Indian, African, French, Chinese, and British – with bustling markets, a historic Chinatown (where the Mauritian-Chinese street food is excellent), and fascinating museums that tell the stories behind the island’s checkered history.

 Just outside of town, the Pamplemousses Botanical Gardens is one of the most popular attractions on the island for its more than 600 species of plants and the famous giant water lilies.

 The Central Market is a fantastic foodie experience.
 Browse the stalls to see the best of the island’s fresh produce, from jewel-like chilies, shiny aubergines, glowing pommes d’amour (small tomatoes), and bundles of aromatic herbs.

 Stop for refreshments at the food hall, where you can snack on dholl puris (delicious flatbreads wrapped around curried split peas) and sip on tangy tamarind juice or alouda (a sweet milky drink).

-The UNESCO site of Aapravasi Ghat is a fascinating historical visit (we recommend booking in advance for a guided tour) where you can learn about the island’s colonial history and the immigration of Indian indentured labourers to Mauritius.
+The UNESCO site of Aapravasi Ghat is a fascinating historical visit (we recommend booking in advance for a guided tour), where you can learn about the island’s colonial history and the immigration of Indian indentured laborers to Mauritius.

-Take time out of exploring the busy city to stroll through the tranquil Jardins de la Compagnie, an 18th century garden full of towering banyan trees, statues, fountains and benches.
+Take time out from exploring the busy city to stroll through the tranquil Jardins de la Compagnie, an 18th-century garden full of towering banyan trees, statues, fountains and benches.

-Solo travellers will find plenty to explore on their own in Port Louis, while the city also offers child-friendly attractions such as the botanical gardens.
-Foodies will love the street stalls of Chinatown and the fresh produce in the Central Market.
+Solo travelers will find plenty to explore on their own in Port Louis, while the city also offers child-friendly attractions such as the botanical gardens.
+Foodies will love Chinatown’s street stalls and the Central Market’s fresh produce.